317brian/druid/docs/multi-stage-query/index.md

  ingestion method is right for you.
 :::

-Apache Druid supports SQL-based ingestion using the bundled [`druid-multi-stage-query` extension](#load-the-extension).
+Apache Druid supports SQL-based ingestion using the bundled `druid-multi-stage-query` extension, which is enabled by default.
 This extension adds a [multi-stage query task engine for SQL](concepts.md#multi-stage-query-task-engine) that allows running SQL
 [INSERT](concepts.md#insert) and [REPLACE](concepts.md#replace) statements as batch tasks.
 As an experimental feature, the task engine also supports running `SELECT` queries as batch tasks.